jonnor/embeddedml/projects/dollar_tinyml/applications/toothbrushing/notes.md

 PoC with ML

-- Investigate exiting dataset
-- Implement orientation/motion separation using gravity subtraction
+- Label exiting dataset.
+Use 1-5Hz energy and orientation as indicators
+- Output .parquet file for har_trees
+- Train model, based on har_trees
 - Record some data
-- Train model, based on har_trees
 - Test on device

 Misc